astrolamb/ceffyl/README.md

 ```
 Then update to the latest version using github and pip!

+This is because we use enterprise as a dependency.
+Enterprise requires tempo2.
+Tempo2 is notoriously difficult to install directly...
+We plan to remove this dependency in a future update.

 ## data
 Download representations of PTA data to accurately fit spectral models with ceffyl!